elphie1185/dashboard_project/README.md

 ## Tools

 The data was extracted using the google_analytics API.

 For the purpose of this public dashboard, synthetic data was created.

+The dashboard was created in R using shinydashboard.
+The following libraries were used:
+- library(leaflet)
+- library(lubridate)
+- library(shiny)
+- library(tidyverse)
+- library(shinydashboard)